-5. Funding Restrictions
+6. Funding Restrictions

 You may request funding for a period of performance of up to 1 year, at no more than \$100,000 per year (inclusive of direct and indirect costs).
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.

-The General Provisions in Division H of the Consolidated Appropriations Act, 2021 (P.L.
-116-260) and Division A of the FY 2022 Extending Funding and Emergency Assistance Act (P.L.
-117-43) are in effect at the time this NOFO is posted.
-Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Awards will be made subsequent to enactment of the FY 2022 appropriation.
-The NOA will reference the FY 2022 appropriation act and any restrictions that may apply.
-Note that these or other restrictions will apply in the next fiscal year, as required by law.
+The General Provisions in Division H of the Consolidated Appropriations Act, 2022(P.L.
+117-103) apply to this program.
+See Section 4.1 of HRSA's SF-424 Application Guide for additional information.
+Note that these and other restrictions will apply in following fiscal years, as required by law.